bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 Picking the right Fantasy team with data science is no new subject<sup>1</sup>, but we thought we’d give it a go and compare two classic prediction models: linear regression and a basic neural network.
 We’ll train the models on historical data, evaluate their performance<sup>2</sup>, and finally set up our ultimate team for the pinnacle of Premier League – Boxing Day⚽

 The process for both models is built on three steps.
 First, the models are trained to predict expected amount of Fantasy points achieved by each Premier League player in any round, based on a set of input data.
-Second, the models try to predict the points scored by each player in an out-of-sample round (in our case, gameweek 19).
+Second, the models try to predict the points scored by each player in an out-of-sample round.
 Third, the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) is used to solve the LP problem of constructing a team of 11 players<sup>3</sup> fulfilling the [constraints](https://fantasy.premierleague.com/help/rules) given by the Fantasy rules, maximizing number of expected points.
 Still hanging on?
 Let’s dive in!

-## 1. Training the models

 ### Input data

-The models are trained using data provided by Github user [Vaastav Anand](https://github.com/vaastav/Fantasy-Premier-League), who publishes all Fantasy results and stats after each gameweek.
+The models are trained using data provided by GitHub user [Vaastav Anand](https://github.com/vaastav/Fantasy-Premier-League), who publishes all Fantasy results and stats after each gameweek.
 The input parameteres for each individual player in any given round are:

 * Position (four variables)
 * Team (20 variables)